10.30am-12.30pm & 2pm-4.30pm (last entry 4.25pm).

 The Snowdon Aviary was a landmark innovation in design when it was constructed in the 1960s, harnessing a combination of structural tension and balance to create an enormous space for birds and people to share.

 The Grade II* listed former aviary is now enjoying a new lease of life in Monkey Valley, a new home for our Eastern black-and-white colobus monkeys.
-The redevelopment was made possible by a £4 million grant from the National Lottery Heritage Fund.
+The redevelopment was made possible by a £4 million grant from the National Lottery Heritage Fund and a £1 million donation from The Ambika Paul Foundation.

 Monkey Valley entrance